Cherry Lime Lollipop Recipe

 TIP: If you add any type of caramel or chocolate to the container your suckers will soak up the moisture and become sticky.
 Try to keep them in their own container or a container with other hard candies.

 These easy homemade suckers taste amazing!
 Kid and adult approved, and you don't even need a candy mold!

 - 1/4 cup corn syrup

-- Start by covering a jelly roll pan with powdered sugar.
+Cover a jelly roll pan with powdered sugar.
 Use a round cap, shot glass, or other object to make circles into the sugar creating your mold.
 Make sure the bottom of the pan does not show.
 Place a stick in the center of each circle gently pressing into the sugar.

-- In a separate pan combine the sugar, water, and corn syrup.
+Combine the sugar, water, and corn syrup in a separate pan.
 Heat to a boil and continue to cook until the mixture reaches 300 degrees F.

-- Working quickly, pour the sugar mixture into a large measuring cup.
-Stir in the reduced juice and any additional ingredients with a silicone spatula.
+Working quickly, pour the sugar mixture into a large measuring cup.
+Stir in the reduced juice and lime zest with a silicone spatula.
 Pour into the molds and allow to set for 15-20 minutes